aredn/documentation/arednGettingStarted/advanced_config.rst

 If you are not going to use the WAN interface on your node, you can select *disabled* from the *Protocol* dropdown list.
 If you will be using your node as a *Tunnel Server*, you should assign the node a *Static* IP address on your WAN network.
 This will be explained in the *Tunnel Server* section below.

-When a node has Internet access from either the WAN or LAN interface, that access is available to the node itself and to any computers connected via the *LAN* port.
-Checking the *Mesh Gateway* box will also allow this node to route traffic from the *Mesh RF* interface to/from the Internet or other external network.
-By default the *Mesh Gateway* box is unchecked because it is not desirable to route Internet traffic over the radio interface.
+When a node has Internet access on its WAN interface, that access is available to the node itself and to any computers connected via the LAN port.
+Checking the *Allow others to use my WAN* box will allow this node to route traffic from all its interfaces to/from the Internet or other external network.
+This box is unchecked by default because it is not desirable to route Internet traffic over the radio interface.
 AREDN |trade| is an FCC Part 97 amateur radio network, so be sure that any traffic which will be sent over the radio complies with FCC Part 97 rules.
-If you want local wireless Internet access, consider using a standard FCC Part 15 compliant access point instead of the node's *Mesh Gateway* feature.
+If you want local wireless Internet access, consider using an FCC Part 15 access point instead of the node's WAN gateway.

+The *Prevent LAN devices from accessing WAN* checkbox will tell the node not to advertise that it can be used as a default gateway.
+This means that computers on the LAN network will lose their route to the Internet or other networks via your mesh node.
+This checkbox is deselected by default.
+If this checkbox is selected your LAN hosts will have no access to the Internet even if your node has Internet access on its WAN interface.
+You may need to disable the default route if your node needs to be connected to two networks at once, such as being wired to the mesh and connected to a local served agency WiFi network.

 Node VLANs
 ^^^^^^^^^^